-A Random Effects (RE) logit model is applied to estimate (1)-(2).
-This approach enables us to exploit the panel structure of the data so as to account for unobserved individual heterogeneity that might affect individual engagement.
-This is potentially important as many participation decisions may be grounded in stable individual characteristics beyond observation possibilities, such as personality, family background, or past personal events.
-With the RE approach, we expect to achieve a better determination of the studied phenomena and a better control for omitted variables than in cross-section estimation approaches.
-Note that fixed-effect estimation is not possible in our case as it would correspond to many perfect participation predictions for individuals not changing their participation choice in the observed period.
-Moreover, introducing fixed-effects for districts is not a fruitful approach here, as we would lose the conflict variables (and other district variables of interest) that are constructed at district level.
+A Random Effects (RE) logit model is specified to estimate (1)-(2).
+Thus, the panel structure of the data allows us to account for unobserved individual heterogeneity that might affect individual engagement.
+Indeed, many participation decisions may be grounded in stable individual characteristics beyond observation possibilities, such as personality, family background, or past personal events.

 The determinants of individual participation are estimated conditionally on individual knowledge of the activity's existence.
-This may introduce a selection bias if the group of informed respondents differs from the group of the excluded individuals unaware of the activities.
-However, the restriction on individuals reporting knowledge is informative in itself, thus helping us focusing on the link between prevalent violence and people's decision to engage in their community.
-For robustness and comparison, we also run the analysis on the full sample.
+Although this induces a selection bias if one were interested in all potential participants, aware or unaware of the activities, focusing on individuals reporting knowledge seems to be more relevant.
+For comparison, we also run the analysis on the full sample.